theGamingPro824/ai-assessment-framework/docs/AI_Assessment_Framework_README.md

 ### 📁 File Locations

-All documents are in: `/Users/zakeryhough/Documents/AL work/ai-team/cesar-data/`
+All documents are in the `docs/` directory of this repository.

 ---